causeImCloudy/cyberpatriotwiki/curriculum/basics/user-group-management/linux.md

 To check the /etc/sudoers file:
 1. Open the `Terminal`
 2. Run the command `visudo /etc/sudoers`
-3. All lines begining with a number sign `#` can be ignored these are comments.
+3. All lines beginning with a number sign `#` can be ignored these are comments.
-4. All lines begining with a percent sign `%` are group names.
+4. All lines beginning with a percent sign `%` are group names.
     1. Only authorized groups should be present (sudo and adm are the default groups).
     2. Delete unauthorized groups.
 5. All lines not starting with a symbol or `Defaults` are usernames.
 The only username should be root.